ajgiuliani/MSj.jl/docs/src/manual.md

 - 32S  for <sup>32</sup>S<sub>16</sub>
 - 34S  for <sup>34</sup>S<sub>16</sub>

-The elements are stored in a dictionary called MSJ.Elements.
-Each key of the MSJ.Elements points to an `Array` of [`MSJ.Isotope`](@ref), which is a structure used to stored the different properties of the isotopes:
+The elements are stored in a dictionary called MSj.Elements.
+Each key of the MSj.Elements points to an `Array` of [`MSj.Isotope`](@ref), which is a structure used to stored the different properties of the isotopes:
 ```julia
 struct Isotope
     m::Float64           # mass